Tamara

 Who is this game for?

-Well, if you played any of the classic style survival horrors and though to yourself: I enjoy the cinematic cameras and would love to play something like this but more focused on combat - then you might like what we did here.
+Well, if you played any of the classic style survival horrors and thought to yourself: I enjoy the cinematic cameras and would love to play something like this but more focused on combat - then you might like what we did here.
 You get to explore, manage resources and pick your battles but the combat is the way to go most of the time.
 And you don't have to memorise the puzzle solutions for subsequent playthroughs.
 The action is the puzzle.

 Tutorial is built into the demo and we managed to add some QOL features as well as nudity toggle.